sanchloe/Y1Sem2-notes/SE.md

    - included use case occurs as a part of some larger base that **includes it**
    - <<include>> relationship represents common functionality needed in more than one use case
    - arrow points from base use case towards right hand side

 ![include](./images/SE.5.png)

-3. extend: us cases that **extend** the behaviour of oher core use cases. enable to factor variants
+1. extend: use cases that **extend** the behaviour of oher core use cases. enable to factor variants
     - implicitly incorporates the behaviour of another use case at certain points called **extension points**
     - the extension of the use case to include optional functionality
     - arrow points from extended area towards left hand side

 ![include](./images/SE.6.png)

 ## 2. Class diagrams